International Health Professions Education Course

 Course Code: PCC – IHPE 704

 Progress in health requires skilled personnel who can apply the appropriate knowledge and resources on behalf of people in need.
 But the intentional transfer of such skill from one healthcare professional to another is frequently inadequate and inefficient.
 The purpose of this Professional Certificate Course in International Health Professions Education is to equip healthcare educators with concepts and methods of effective learning and teaching that will improve their ability to equip national healthcare professionals to carry forward progress in health.

-This is a comprehensive course is built around two required textbooks: Ambrose, SA., et al How Learning Works; 7 Research-Based Principles for Smart Teaching.
-Jossey-Bass, San Francisco, CA. 2010.
+This is a comprehensive course is built around two required textbooks: DiPietro M, et al How Learning Works; 7 Research-Based Principles for Smart Teaching, 1st Edition (Note: 2nd Edition is not yet available for purchase).
+Jossey-Bass, San Francisco, CA. 2023.
 And, Kern, DE., Curriculum Development for Medical Education, A Six-Step Approach.
 3rd Edition.
 Johns Hopkins University Press.
 Baltimore MD, 2016.
 Both books are available on amazon.com.
 Academic credit earned is 2 credit hours.
 Sample the INMED learning experience with this 15-minute Free Demo Short Self-Paced Course.

 At the completion of the International Health Professions Education Course, learners will be able to demonstrate using case-studies, reflective writing, and simulation: